lavyam/LavyaMidha-PyramydAI/README.md

 ## Future Steps

-Implement fuzzy matching or semantic expansion for software categories (e.g., if user types “crm,” also include “customer relationship management”).
+1. Implement fuzzy matching or semantic expansion for software categories (e.g., if user types “crm,” also include “customer relationship management”).
+2. Added more tests with a test.py file instead of short tests within the code.